scds/ola2012/slides/scds/one/03_nick.md

 .notes Give the case scenario of PW20C vs. Virtual musuem of the holocaust and resitance.

-!SLIDE bullets incremental
+!SLIDE center
 #Education & Knowledge Sharing #

+!SLIDE center
-* Ingest
+# Ingest #
-* Digital Preservation
-* Harvesting
-* Metadata
-* Best practices
-* Project management
-* Version control

-.notes Policy on what is required to ingest a collection into the repository - this is minumum requirements for objects and associated metadata.
-Consulting on best practices for digital preservation for a project, our us taking ownership of the objects.
-Harvesting - knowledge sharing about what harvesting is, and what can be done with it.
-Metadata - best practices, and guidance for setting up metadata requirements for a project.
-Best practices is just a catch all for everything that doesn't neatly fall into one of these areas.
-Project management - Guidance and knowledge sharing on project management.
+.notes Policy on what is required to ingest a collection into the repository - this is minumum requirements for objects and associated metadata

+!SLIDE center
+# Preservation #

+.notes Consulting on best practices for digital preservation for a project, our us taking ownership of the objects.

+!SLIDE center
+# Harvesting #

+.notes Harvesting - knowledge sharing about what harvesting is, and what can be done with it.

+!SLIDE center
+# Metadata #

+.notes Metadata - best practices, and guidance for setting up metadata requirements for a project.

+!SLIDE center
+# Project management #

+.notes  Project management - Guidance and knowledge sharing on project management.
 We've all had our hands in a number of projects, and lead our fair share.
 Here we share our best practices and can provide a sort of mentoring role, or actual project lead.

+!SLIDE center
+# Version control #

-Version control - John touched on this earlier, but we are huge version control advocates, specifically git.
+.notes Version control - John touched on this earlier, but we are huge version control advocates, specifically git.
 We can provide a lot of support and guidance in transitioning a project to version control, or from another system to git, or just the odd git question.

 !SLIDE center
 # Contact info #